 Set limits

-Establish clear limits on the amount and frequency of solo drinking.
+Establish clear limits on the amount and frequency of solitary drinking.
 Stick to these boundaries to prevent escalation.

 Seek alternatives